-You're probably really excited to start adding Openings, but please refrain from adding a bunch of Openings right away as it'll be more work for you later.
-Instead, start by building a Master Opening that will serve as the template which you can clone from later.
+You're probably really excited to add some Openings, but please refrain from adding many Openings right away as it'll be more work for you later.
+Instead, start by building a single Master Opening that will serve as the template which you can clone from later.

 Refining and polishing the master workflow can be time-consuming and takes strategic planning, but if done well, this process will really pay-off as you scale and add new positions/locations.